joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-3.md

 In this third part we will be adding proper error handling and URL validation.
 Here is the full series outline:

-1. **Axum Backend Basics** — routes, shared state, and an in-memory URL shortener
+1. **Axum Backend Basics**: routes, shared state, and an in-memory URL shortener
-2. **Database Persistence** — swapping the HashMap for a real database with sqlx
+2. **Database Persistence**: swapping the HashMap for a real database with sqlx
-3. **Error Handling & Validation** (this post) — custom error types, URL validation, and graceful responses
+3. **Error Handling & Validation** (this post): custom error types, URL validation, and graceful responses
-4. **Authentication** — API keys and auth middleware
+4. **Authentication**: API keys and auth middleware
-5. **Yew.rs Frontend** — building an SPA that talks to our API
+5. **Yew.rs Frontend**: building an SPA that talks to our API
-6. **Deployment** — Dockerizing the app and serving Yew from Axum
+6. **Deployment**: Dockerizing the app and serving Yew from Axum

 ## The Problem

 Take a look at the error handling from Part 2.
-When something goes wrong, we return a bare `StatusCode` — no message, no context, nothing.
+When something goes wrong, we return a bare `StatusCode` with no message, no context, nothing.
 If a user hits a slug that does not exist, they get a `404` with an empty body.
 If the database blows up, they get a `500` with an empty body.